Sampling to Distill: Knowledge Transfer from Open-World Data: Experiments

 \textbf{Experiments on ImageNet.} We conduct experiments on a large-scale ImageNet dataset to further verify the effectiveness.
-Due to the larger image size, it is challenging to synthesize training data for most generation-based methods effectively.
+Due to the larger image size, it is challenging to effectively synthesize training data for most generation-based methods.
 Most of them failed.
-A small number of successful methods have to train 1,000 generators (one generator for one class), resulting in a large amount of additional computational costs.
+A small number of methods train 1,000 generators (one generator for one class), resulting in a large amount of additional computational costs.
+In this case, our sampling method reduces the computational costs more significantly.
 We set up three baselines to compare the performance of our method with the SOTA methods.
 Table \ref{tab3} reports the experimental results.
 Our ODSD still achieves several percentage points increase compared with other SOTA methods, especially in the cross-backbones situation (9.59\%).
 Due to the lack of structured knowledge representation, the DNFD algorithm performs poorly on the large-scale dataset.
-Comparing the performance of DFND and ODSD, our structured knowledge framework improves the overall understanding ability of the student. \textbf{Comparison of training costs.} In order to verify that the generation-based methods add extra costs that we mentioned in the introduction section, we further calculate the total floating point operations (FLOPs) and parameters (params) required by various DFKD algorithms, as shown in Table \ref{tab4}.
-Because without additional generation modules, our method only needs training costs and params of the student network.
-Other methods list the required calculation cost and params of both the generation module and the student.
+Comparing DFND and ODSD, our structured framework improves the overall understanding ability of the student.

+\textbf{Comparison of Training Costs.} To verify that the generation-based methods add extra costs that we mentioned in the introduction section, we further calculate the total floating point operations (FLOPs) and parameters (params) required by various DFKD algorithms, as shown in Table \ref{tab4}.
+Our method only needs training costs and params of the student network without additional generation modules.
+Our sampling process introduces 256.78 seconds for sample selection ($K=5$) on the CIFAR100 with a single RTX 3090 GPU (The teacher uses the \textit{ResNet-34}) while the fastest generation-based method ZSKT also takes 1.54 hours to synthesize data.
 These generation modules will be discarded after student training, which causes a waste of computing power.